gbrlpzz/research-agent-cli/README.md

 A multi-phase pipeline for automated academic research.
 The system discovers papers, constructs a vector-indexed library, generates structured documents with inline citations, and iterates through peer review until acceptance criteria are met.

+Supports configurable private PDF sources for institutions with licensed access.

 ## Overview

 The agent executes seven sequential phases: